HugoBlox/theme-research-group/content/authors/Current/Gewei YAN/_index.md

 ---
 # Display name
-title: Zhongya Qin
+title: Gewei  YAN

 # Username (this should match the folder name)
 authors:
-  - HE, Yingzhu
+  - Gewei YAN

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position

-role: Huawei xxxx
+role: "E-mail: gyanac@connect.ust.hk"

 _build:
   render: never